-|ong ago, I was born, became fully bipedal, and developed language skills.
-Throughout my public school education I held on to my love of the arts, especially writing.
-I think it was that which made programming so irresistable initially -- it was like magic writing that produced effects, even in the absence of a reader or audience!
+|ong ago, Eric was born, became fully bipedal, and developed language skills.
+Throughout his public school education he held on to his love of the arts, especially writing.
+He thought it was that which made programming so irresistable initially -- it was like magic writing that produced effects, even in the absence of a reader or audience!
 Astonishing.

-|have been through a few sublives.
-As a youth, the Canadian Numismatic Association awarded me the title of Junior Numismatist of the Year one year.
-Then I got into theatre, then studied psychology at university, then was sucked completely into the world of computers and the internet.
+|n his one life there were sublives.
+As a youth, the Canadian Numismatic Association awarded him the title of Junior Numismatist of the Year one year.
+Then he got into theatre, then studied psychology at university, then was sucked completely into the world of computers and the internet.

-|ove of theatre was reawakened in me in 2011 when an old friend from theatre days invited me back to Calgary to teach acting.
-I've long thought I would make a good teacher, but have had a deep antipathy for the institutions within which teaching takes place, so never pursued it.
+|ove of theatre was reawakened in him in 2011 when an old friend from theatre days invited him back to Calgary to teach acting.
+He had long thought that he would make a good teacher, but had a deep antipathy for the institutions within which teaching takes place, so never pursued it.

 |n 2012 he cofounded Artists' Collective Theatre with Amanda Liz Cutting and worked on that with her til 2016.
 After that, he worked independently for a time before changing his name and becoming someone else.
 He had done opera, directed Shakespeare, been a standardized patient at the Foothills Hospital, as well as written some plays.
 He had a BA in archaeology and psychology from Simon Fraser University, and was a graduate of the Vancouver Playhouse Acting School.
 He also worked in IT for a time.